Modified collector vehicles

 Gather and photocopy your receipts, bills of sale or invoices for the major components of the vehicle.

-Obtain a "passed" vehicle inspection report from a
+Obtain a "passed" vehicle inspection report from a designated inspection facility (external).

 Research the market value of your vehicle.

 Locate an original manufacturer's Vehicle Identification Number (VIN) on the vehicle.
 The VIN must be clearly visible for sighting by an enforcement officer at the roadside.
 A VIN that can only be seen by, for example, crawling under the vehicle to inspect a frame rail is not acceptable.
-If you can't find an original VIN, you must
+If you can't find an original VIN, you must apply for one.

-Application for Modified Collector Motor Vehicle Program.
+Complete the application for Modified Collector Motor Vehicle Program .

 Once your application is reviewed, ICBC will send a letter to you.
 If your application is approved, your Autoplan broker will contact you when your plates are available.
 You must insure your vehicle when you pick up your plates at their office.